robconery/nuxt-walkthrough/README.md

  - Use `findSurround` to get the next and previous pages
  - Use our own sorting method to see which we like more.

+## If we have time: styling pass
+Blocking will get us only so far as an excuse when we give updates at the end of our sprints.
+Marketing, sales, and managers don't care about our process - they want results!